Skip to content

 An Eagles fan emerges from underneath a large Buccaneers flag when the Eagles played in Tampa Bay last September.
 It may not be wet Sunday, but it's going to be hot.Read moreHeather Khalifa / Staff Photographer

-Helene, a major hurricane with peak winds of 125 mph, was forecast to make a potentially catastrophic landfall Thursday night on the Big Bend region of the Florida Gulf Coast.
+Helene, a Category 4 hurricane with “catastrophic” peak winds estimated at 140 mph, made landfall late Thursday night in the Big Bend region of the Florida Gulf Coast, creating what the National Hurricane Center called “life-threatening conditions.”

-The center said that its circulation is considerably larger than that of a typical hurricane and that hurricane-force winds — 74 mph or greater — are spinning up to 60 miles from the center.
-Tropical-storm-force winds, 39 mph or higher, could occur as much as 350 miles from the center.
+The center said that its circulation was considerably larger than that of a typical hurricane and that hurricane-force winds — 74 mph or greater — are spinning up to 60 miles from the center.
+Tropical-storm-force winds, 39 mph or higher, could occur as much as 310 miles from the center.

-The National Weather Service warned of wind gusts to 75 mph in the Tampa Bay area into Friday morning, where tropical storm and storm surge warnings were in effect.
+In the Tampa Bay area, the National Weather Service warned of wind gusts to 75 mph into Friday morning, and tropical storm and storm surge warnings were in effect.

 Will Hurricane Helene affect travel for Eagles fans heading to Tampa?